jackyzha0/jackyzha0.github.io/content/thoughts/idea list.md

   - Interplanetary communication / state machine
   - Packet switched electricity
   - saving sun for later (make something we take for granted extremely scarce)
-- Poetry
-  - We like sunset because it's the only time we see the cosmos move (or! when we get to share space with other people watching sunset, inspired by a poem by Danusha Lameris titled Small Kindness)
 - Essays
-  - Aesthetics as a heuristic for non obvious optimality
   - Arguments against complete dominance of cloud based compute rental akin to anti home rental arguments
   - Why Minecraft
     - https://minecraft.fandom.com/wiki/End_Poem#End_quote